ionic-enterprise/tutorials/docs/portals/training/android/05-creating-plugin.md

 ```

 <Admonition type="info">
-Refer to <a href="" target="_blank">How To Define a Portal API</a> for detailed information on authoring a Capacitor plugin.
+Refer to <a href="https://ionic.io/docs/portals/for-android/how-to/define-api-in-typescript" target="_blank">How To Define a Portal API</a> for detailed information on authoring a Capacitor plugin.
 </Admonition>

 ## Adding the plugin to a Portal